-President Moreno vetoed the recent version of the tax reform bill approved by the National Assembly and proposed amendments.
-Specifically, the amendments would limit the application of the thin-capitalization rule to intercompany loans and impose a currency exportation tax on certain loans.
-The National Assembly has yet to consider the amendments and may accept or reject them.
-The bill also would repeal the tax exemption for dividends and would subject dividends distributed by Ecuadorian companies to nonresident entities to income tax.
-It also would add certain goods to the list of transferred or imported goods subject to a 0% VAT rate and would impose a 12% VAT rate on digital services when the consumer is an Ecuadorian resident.
-For more information on the tax reform bill, see Tax Alerts 2019-1955, 2019-2074, and 2019-2151.
+Ecuador enacted tax reform on 30 December 2019 with the tax provisions effective 1 January 2020.
+Specifically, the tax reform limits the application of the thin-capitalization rule to intercompany loans and imposes a currency exportation tax on certain loans, repeals the tax exemption for dividends, and subjects dividends distributed by Ecuadorian companies to nonresident entities to income tax.
+It also adds certain goods to the list of transferred or imported goods subject to a 0% VAT rate and imposes a 12% VAT rate on digital services when the consumer is an Ecuadorian resident.
+For more information on the tax reform bill, see Tax Alerts 2019-1955, 2019-2074, 2019-